Remy349/rest-api-blog-node-express/README.md

-# Rest API built with Node and ExpressJS
+# Rest API developed with Express and Node + TypeScript